kathycanare/ecomlander-trial/README.md

 Discount decision still open: either use a Shopify automatic discount to charge the true bundle price, OR use per-tile display overrides (price/compare/save%/per-unit) and accept that the cart charges £19 × qty.
 Display overrides = display only, they don't change what's charged.

-Gotcha: Two "Buy X Get Y" discounts collide (both are product-class discounts, overlap at 5 bottles).
+Notes: Two "Buy X Get Y" discounts collide (both are product-class discounts, overlap at 5 bottles).
 "Amount off products" with minimum-quantity conditions is cleaner but still needs "Combine with product discounts" unchecked and testing at both tiers (3 → £38, 5 → £57).

 8. Custom CTA / Add to Cart Button